Alerts give you information about your account by email or by push notification to the mobile app.

 You can’t change alerts that are created automatically by digital banking, such as alerts about password changes or failed transactions.
 These alerts are sent to your primary email address listed in your profile.

 You can choose how you would like to receive optional alerts.
 Go to settings and click on the alerts tab.
-Click on the arrow to the right to choose to have alerts sent to your digital banking inbox or to your primary email address.
+Click on the arrow to the right to choose to have alerts sent to your digital banking inbox, to your primary email address or to the app using push notifications.
 If your profile has an alternate email address, you can choose to have certain alerts sent to that email address instead.